frontendonly/builder-webcomponents/README.md

 ## Get started
 Follow the steps in order to get started
-- Clone this repository
+- Fork this repository
-- Create a new folder and copy the contents of "default" folder into it
+- Create a new folder and copy the contents of "default" folder into it.
 - Update the information in info.json file (the information will be used for display and credits)
 - Update readme.md (prodive more details on how your custom element works)
 - Code all logics and views in index.js
 - Test your webcomponent
-- Open a PR back to main branch
+- Open a PR back to main branch (Optional Only if you want your Webcomponent to be public)

 ### Publish to your space using fo-cli (Coming soon)
 Follow steps to get started, make sure you have npm installed on your machine